groue/GRMustache/Guides/runtime.md

 Objects are usually rendered with the [standard](http://developer.apple.com/documentation/Cocoa/Reference/Foundation/Protocols/NSObject_Protocol/Reference/NSObject.html) `description` method, with two exceptions:

 - Your custom objects that take full charge of their own rendering.
 See the [Rendering Objects Guide](rendering_objects.md) for further details.
-- Objects conforming to the [NSFastEnumeration](http://developer.apple.com/documentation/Cocoa/Conceptual/ObjectiveC/Chapters/ocFastEnumeration.html) protocol:
+- Objects conforming to the [NSFastEnumeration](http://developer.apple.com/documentation/Cocoa/Conceptual/ObjectiveC/Chapters/ocFastEnumeration.html) protocol (but NSDictionary):

-Variable tags render each of the enumerable objects:
+A variable tag renders all items of enumerable objects:

 ```objc
 id data = @{ @"voyels": @[@"A", @"E", @"I", @"O", @"U"] };